 \subsection{Scalings of radiative processes}

-The scalings of the various radiative losses with density, temperature, and distance to the star are consigne Tab. \ref{tab:powloss}.
-For free-free losses, the dependency of the Gaunt factors with temperature modifies the high temperature scaling from $T^{3/2}$ in Cygnus X-1 runs to $T^2$ in Cygnus X-3 runs.
-For the synchrotron and inverse Compton losses, the term $K_3/K_2(\Theta^{-1})$ is constant at low temperatures and proportional to $T$ at relativistic temperatures, explaining the evolution of the scaling with temperature from a linear to a square power-law for both of these processes.
-Lastly, the line and recombination losses have a non power-law dependency in T. At low temperatures which are found only in the outer cocoon, the main cooling process is line recombination, at higher temperatures free-free losses take over.
-At the highest temperatures, the cooling is dominated by synchrotron or inverse Compton processes, depending on our choice for magnetic field intensity.
+The scalings of the various radiative losses with density, temperature, and distance to the star are listed in Table \ref{tab:powloss}.
+For free-free losses, the dependence of the Gaunt factors on temperature modifies the high-temperature scaling from $T^{3/2}$ in the Cygnus X-1 runs to $T^2$ in the Cygnus X-3 runs.
+For the synchrotron and inverse Compton losses, the term $K_3/K_2(\Theta^{-1})$ is constant at low temperatures and proportional to $T$ at relativistic temperatures, which explains the evolution of the scaling with temperature from a linear to a square power-law for these two processes.
+Last, the line and recombination losses have a non-power-law dependence on T. At low temperatures, which are found only in the outer cocoon, the main cooling process is line recombination.
+At higher temperatures, free-free losses take over.
+At the highest temperatures, the cooling is dominated by synchrotron or inverse Compton processes, depending on our choice for the magnetic field intensity.